To search for included modules, and track dependencies between them.

 enum MAKEFILE_MODULE_MOM

-typedef struct module {
+typedef struct ls_module {

 struct pathname *module_location;

-struct text_stream *module_name;
+struct text_stream *module_name; e.g., "(main)", or "foundation"

 struct text_stream *module_tag;